#dream40 the Epilogue [2013]

 Action: Build the story from the media channels not the characters.

-Tighter character arcs that really relate to the news cycle.
+Action: Tighter character arcs that really relate to the news cycle.

 People understand how to share news and gossip.
 We allowed too much content to be led by the characters not the events.
 This is the thing I feel we did least well.